-Latin American and Caribbean Studies (Master of Arts) and Master of Library Science
+Latin American and Caribbean Studies (M.A.) and Master of Library Science (M.L.S.)

-The School of Library and Information Science and the Center for Latin American and Caribbean Studies jointly offer a three-year program that qualifies students for two master's degrees.
+The School of Library and Information Science and the Center for Latin American and Caribbean Studies jointly offer a threeyear program that qualifies students for two master's degrees.
 Study for these two degrees in the dual program (M.A./M.L.S.) can be completed in a total of 51 credit hours rather than the 66 credit hours that would otherwise be required to take the two degrees separately.
 In the dual degree, specific courses contribute to both degrees.
 The two degrees must be awarded simultaneously.